 Do You Have A Leadership Philosophy?

-I came across The Leader’s Compass by Ed Rugggero in 2005.
+I came across The Leader’s Compass by Ed Ruggero in 2005.
 As a consummate student of leadership, this book was a call to action!
 I spent time thinking and exploring what I believed was important in leading myself as well as others.
 As a facilitator of Jim Kouzes and Barry Posner’s The Leadership Challenge, my leadership philosophy is based upon the five practices of exemplary leadership.
 It is a dynamic document that continues to be updated as I grow in my leadership.
-I’ve share my leadership philosophy with those I lead, my cohorts and coaching clients.
+I’ve shared my leadership philosophy with those I lead, my cohorts, and coaching clients.
 I keep a copy of my leadership philosophy with me at all times in my journal.
 I refer to it regularly.
 I ask those with whom I’ve shared my leadership philosophy, “How am I doing?”
 I listen for feedback.
 I adjust and continue to work on my leadership.

 Do you have a leadership philosophy?
 Is it written down?
 Have you shared it with your followers and cohorts?
 Have you asked for feedback?